Rinkesh-P/bank-statement-convertor/README.md

 # bank-statement-convertor
-<br>Converting my own bank statement into a tabular (CSV) format so that I can analyse the data and create a financial dashboard using tableau
+<br>Converting my own bank statement into a tabular (CSV) format so that I can analyse my own spending habits, mainly just how much I am spending every month, week, day and more.
+Just a personal project for myself to keep track of my own spending habits.

 <br>Steps to get started: